 Reading Curriculum for Elementary Kids With Dyslexia

 All About Reading (AAR): AAR is an affordable, easy-to-use, program that is effective.
-We have been using it to teach our kids with dyslexia for 6 years and love it.
+We have been using it to teach our kids with dyslexia for 9 years and love it.
 Highlights of the program are the wide variety of hands-on activities and the beautifully illustrated, engaging readers that come with the program.
 AAR separates teaching spelling and reading.
-Spelling takes a lot longer master which can hold back reading progress.
-Teaching these subjects separately gives kids freedom to move ahead in reading and provides excellent continued review of rules and concepts.
+Spelling takes a lot longer to master which can hold back reading progress.
+Teaching these subjects separately gives kids the freedom to move ahead in reading and provides an excellent continued review of rules and concepts.

 Read more about All About Reading: